 #6 – Employee Retention Spreads the Love to Your Customers

 Employee engagement pays off.
-In fact, a report from Gallup found that employees who are engaged are more likely to improve customer relationships, resulting in a 20% increase in sales.
+In fact, a recent report found that employees who are engaged are more likely to improve customer relationships, resulting in a 21% increase in productivity over less engaged employees.

-Beyond basic employee engagement, staff members who have been around for longer will also be able to solve complex or unique problems more quickly and confidently, which saves time, reduces work for others, and prevents lost business from unhappy customers.
+Beyond basic employee engagement, staff members who have been around longer will more likely be able to solve complex or unique problems more quickly and confidently, which saves time, reduces work for others, and prevents lost business from unhappy customers.

-#7 – Turnover’s Expensive – Employee Retention Saves You Money
+#7 – Turnover is Expensive – Employee Retention Saves You Money

 Turnover is expensive.
-Costs can add up quickly, particularly as the position goes unfilled.
-Employees constantly moving in and out means potentially significant business costs associated with:
+Everyone involved in hiring and training knows how quickly the hours can rack up - particularly if the position goes unfilled for a while.
+Employees constantly moving in and out mean potentially significant costs associated with:

 High turnover is particularly destructive because businesses end up paying these costs time and time again – sometimes even multiple times a year.
-Employee retention prevents these expenses.
+Employee retention can drastically reduce these expenses.

 Top Strategies for Boosting Employee Retention

-We’ve established that employee retention has tangible financial and organizational rewards.
-Now, we’ll go over strategies you can use to actually boost your employee retention.
+Anyone in HR knows employee retention has seriously solid benefits, and if you didn't, by now we’ve certainly established the tangible financial and organizational rewards.
+Now, we’ll go over strategies you and your HR team can use to actually boost employee retention.

-Even if it isn’t the most important benefit, a lack career development is the top reason that employees gave for leaving their jobs.
+Even if it isn’t the most important benefit, a lack of career development is the top reason that employees gave for leaving their jobs.
 Millennials overwhelmingly consider career development opportunities to be one of the most important elements of a company.
-Currently however, only half of employees said their employers provide career development opportunities that meet their needs and chances for advancement.
+However, only half of employeesin a recent study said their employers provide career development opportunities that meet their needs and chances for advancement.

 It isn’t a surprise that healthcare is the most important employee benefit.
 After all, it isn’t uncommon for someone to leave a career they love simply to have a job with good health benefits.
-Offering an attractive healthcare plan is an ideal strategy for recruiting and retaining high-value employees.
+An attractive healthcare plan is an ideal strategy for recruiting and retaining high-value employees.

-Side tip: If you love the thought of improving health benefits, but just don’t have the budget, consider implementing health initiatives.
+HR team members have a lot of power to do good in this instance.
+If you love the thought of improving health benefits, but just don’t have the budget, consider implementing health initiatives.
 Incentivize employees to adopt healthier lifestyles or achieve fitness goals.
-This tactic can help cut down on healthcare costs by improving health.
+This tactic can help cut down on healthcare costs simply by improving employees’ health.

 Knowing there’s a raise on the horizon is a powerful incentive to remain at a company.
 Regular evaluations and raises ensure that there’s always something for employees to look forward to – rather than encouraging them to look elsewhere.